dIoMeDs/stegos-website/content/news/2019/11/ama-daku.md

 **What is the utility of red packet (hongbao) while users can make transactions directly with the others in Stegos app?**

--The red packets are a marketing feature designed to drive viral growth.
+> The red packets are a marketing feature designed to drive viral growth.
 You can create a private community of people and keep the interest up by periodically dropping red packets into your group.
 This is a lot like what people are doing on WeChat right now.
 WeChat is completely unsecure and 100% visible to the Chinese government or any other agency dedicated to mass surveillance.

 **Who are the key members of the project?
 What are the strengths of experience and capacity of the team?**